Rhinoplasty is facial plastic surgery to reshape the nose and is often referred to as a nose job

 Western society has historically held some specific beauty ideals that hold up certain facial features as more attractive than others.
 This sometimes leads people to alter their appearance in an effort to attain these ideals.

 People of various ethnic backgrounds will naturally have differently shaped or proportioned noses.
 People with African –Caribbean heritage often have wider-set noses.
 African American rhinoplasty is the practice of revising nasal features, while still maintaining the individual’s ethnic aesthetic.
 The most common complaints of African American rhinoplasty patients are wide nostrils, called wide nasal alar, wide nasal tips, and wide nasal dorsum/nasal bridges.

-The key to African-American rhinoplasty is understanding the structure of the natural nose and constructing a look that is natural-looking and consistent with the rest of the individual’s features.
-The reconstructed nose needs to suit the patient’s facial features and not look artificial.
+The key to African-American rhinoplasty that appears natural and harmonious, is understanding the structure of the nose and staying consistent with the rest of the individual’s features.
+The enhanced nose should suit the patient’s facial features and not look artificial.

 Because of the variance and diversity of patients, facial plastic surgery plans are made to suit the individual.
 Many people are of mixed races, and everyone deserves an aesthetic that suits who they are as a unique person.

 The key is to not look like you’ve had a nose job at all, so patients who want a natural look should avoid having extreme surgeries that completely alter their nose.
 Very small adjustments can make a very big difference, especially on such a prominent feature of the face.

 The First Step Of Your Journey Begins With A Conversation